Per-client State Visibility with StateView

 A StateView instance must be assigned to the client.view.

-It is not recommended to rely on StateView for big datasets, as it is not optimized for that yet.
-However, it is a great way to filter data per client, such as “private fields” per schema instance, “level of detail”, area-based, team-owned data, and etc.
+It is not recommended to rely on StateView for large datasets, as it is not optimized for that yet.
+However, it is a great way to filter data per client, such as “private fields” per schema instance, “level of detail”, area-based, team-owned data, etc.

 Initializing a StateView